 1. English has a contrast between kinds of clause in which one kind has the standard correspondence between grammatical subject and semantic roles (when a verb denotes an action, the subject standardly corresponds to the agent), and the other switches those roles around.
 In the kind of clause called passive some non-subject NP you would expect within the VP is missing, and that VP is understood with that NP as its subject.

 Take the verb damage as an example.
 Active uses of it involve a subject NP denoting a causer or initiator of damage — call that participant the wrecker.
 Since damage is a transitive verb, there is also a direct object NP.
 In this case it denotes something that suffers or undergoes damage; call that entity the victim.
-An active clause with the verb damage would be something like Hail damaged City Hall.
-Notice that the subject NP (hail) denotes the wrecker.
+An active clause with the verb damage would be something like Storms damaged City Hall.
+Notice that the subject NP (storms) denotes the wrecker.
 In a passive use of damage (I won't give one just yet, but I will in a minute) you would see a form of the verb damage used in such a way that the subject of the clause does not denote the wrecker, but denotes the victim instead.

 (What about the NP that denotes the wrecker, then?
 As we'll see, it doesn't have to be expressed at all in a passive clause.
 But if it is expressed, it is put into a PP inside the VP.
 That PP has the head preposition by.
-You would add by hail, for example, to make it explicit what the agent was in a passive clause using damaged.)
+You would add by storms, for example, to make it explicit what the agent was in a passive clause using damaged.)